On the Tur\'an Number of Generalized Theta Graphs: Introduction

 \section{Introduction}

-For a graph $H$, define the extremal number $\text{ex}(n,H)$ as the maximum number of edges a graph $G$ on $n$ vertices can have without containing a copy of $H$.
-This number is also referred to as Tur{\'a}n's number because of the pioneering work of Tur{\'a}n which initiated the whole area (see \cite{Turan1941}).
+For a graph $H$, define the extremal number $\text{ex}(n,H)$ as the maximum number of edges a graph on $n$ vertices can have without containing a copy of $H$.
+This number is also referred to as Tur{\'a}n number because of the pioneering work of Tur{\'a}n which initiated the whole area (see \cite{Turan1941}).
 One of the central problems in this area is to determine the order of the extremal number for a graph.
 The celebrated Erd\H{o}s-Stone-Simonovits theorem states that if the chromatic number of $H$ is denoted by $\chi(H)$, then

 One calls an extremal problem degenerate, if the corresponding extremal number has order $o(n^2)$.
 Therefore, this theory focuses on forbidding bipartite graphs.
 Degenerate extremal graph theory recently has seen lots of exciting developments.
 See the recent survey~\cite{Furedi2013history} for a treatment of both the history as well as the state of the art of this theory.
-A very interesting class of bipartite graphs are that of even cycles.
+A very interesting class of bipartite graphs is that of even cycles.
 Bondy and Simonovits showed in ~\cite{Bondy1974cycles} that $\text{ex}(n,C_{2k})= O(n^{1+1/k})$.
-Although these bounds were conjectured to be with the correct order, the matching lower bounds were only found for the cases $k=2,3,5$. (see~\cite{Conlon_cycles_C4C6C10} for a clear exposition of all these three cases, as well as references therein).
-However, the simplest unclear case of $\text{ex}(n,C_8)$ still seems to be very difficult to understand.
+Although these bounds were conjectured to be of the correct order, matching lower bounds were only found for the cases $k=2,3,5$ (see~\cite{wenger1991extremal} by Wenger for constructions of all these three cases.
+See also ~\cite{Conlon_cycles_C4C6C10} by Conlon for a geometric interpretation of these examples).
+However, the simplest unclear case of $\text{ex}(n,C_8)$ still seems to be very difficult.